KhronosGroup/glTF/specification/2.0/README.md

 Each `accessor` must fit its `bufferView`, i.e., `accessor.byteOffset + STRIDE * (accessor.count - 1) + SIZE_OF_ELEMENT` must be less than or equal to `bufferView.length`.

-For performance and compatibility reasons, vertex attributes must be aligned to 4-byte boundaries inside `bufferView` (i.e., `accessor.byteOffset` and `bufferView.byteStride` must be multiples of 4).
+For performance and compatibility reasons, each element of a vertex attribute must be aligned to 4-byte boundaries inside `bufferView` (i.e., `accessor.byteOffset` and `bufferView.byteStride` must be multiples of 4).

 Accessors of matrix type have data stored in column-major order; start of each column must be aligned to 4-byte boundaries.
 To achieve this, three `type`/`componentType` combinations require special layout: